 In general, it is best to remain quiet so you don't break your baby's concentration.
 If you see something you want your baby to be aware of, point it out with a gentle gesture and a calm tone of voice.
 "This part is slippery from the rain," or "Jose is behind you."

 I will also speak to a baby if it seems like they are not paying attention to what they are doing.
-For example, if a child is high up on my triangular climbing structure and becomes distracted by another child across the room, I might say, "You are watching Sophie bang the cars.
+For example, if a child is high up on the triangular climbing structure and becomes distracted by another child across the room, I might say, "You are watching Sophie bang the cars.
 You are at the top of the triangle."

 Usually these simple pieces of information are enough to help babies navigate new risks independently.